From your garden or local market, pick your tastiest ripe red fruit.

 3. In a large bowl, cut up all the tomatoes into small pieces.
 Note: variation would be to purée them into a food processor.

-4. Take out the hot jars and quickly stuff them packed with the tomatoes and basil.
+4. Take the sterilized jars and stuff them as packed as possible with the tomatoes.
+Make sure to leave a 1/2 inch space.

-10. Bring the water to a boil for 10 minutes.
-Afterwards, lower the heat to LOW-MEDIUM for an additional 50 minutes.
+7. Bring the water to a hard boil for 10 minutes.
+Afterwards, lower the heat to MEDIUM for an additional 40 minutes.
+Close the heat.
+Then, let the water cool down (about 90 min.)
+JUST UNTIL it is possible to get them out with the help of rubber gloves.

-11. Take the jars out with the appropriate tool and place them onto a dish towel in an area where they won't be disturbed for the next 24 hours.
+8. Take the jars out and place them onto a dish towel in an area where they won't be disturbed for the next 24 hours.
+Lightly re-tighten the rings.

 Note: If for some reason some jars did not properly seal, use the tomato within the week.
 Also, once the jars have settled, they will have a good spacing of liquid at the bottom, completely normal.